VinhLin/vinhlin.github.io/content/pages/about.md

 Cùng với các kỹ năng vệ tinh khác như: System, Security, Network, DevOps.
 Mình vẫn sẽ tiếp tục củng cố, trau dồi để **làm đầy** roadmap này.

+> Hello,
+>
+> First, let me introduce myself.
+My name is **Lin Đức Vinh**.
+>
+> I majored in **Electronic Physics** at the University of Science, and I am currently working in the **IoT** field.
+>
+> With a passion for technology and the demands of the era, I gradually became involved in and developed myself in the field of **Cybersecurity**.
+>
+> Cybersecurity is a vast field.
+From my perspective, unless you're working in the Banking & Finance sector (or Government-related areas), it’s difficult to focus solely on **Cybersecurity**.
+>
+> Security often serves as an additional (but **urgent**) factor that supports another primary role, such as Network Security, System Security, DevSecOps, etc.
+>
+> Therefore, with *my core expertise* in **Electronics/IoT**, I envision myself developing into a <mark>horizontally expert</mark>.
+Based on my knowledge, I have built a roadmap for myself in `Embedded System Security`.
+>
+> Alongside other peripheral skills such as System, Security, Network, and DevOps, I will continue to strengthen and hone these skills to complete this roadmap.

 ### EMBEDDED SYSTEM SECURITY

 ![Embedded_Security](/image/EMBEDDED_SYSTEM_SECURITY.png)